-Editorial Note: I originally wrote this post for the SmartBear blog.
+Editorial Note: I originally wrote this post for the NDepend blog.
 You can check out the original here, at their site.
-While you’re there, have a look at the posts by some of the other authors.
+While you’re there, check out all of the new tech debt-related features in the newest version of NDepend.

 I’ve heard people say (paraphrased) that teams succeed uniformly, but fail each in its own unique way.
 While I might argue the veracity of this statement, it evokes an interesting image.
 Many roads, lined with many decisions, lead to many different sorts of failures.

 Code review presents no exception.
 Teams can fail at code review in myriad, unique ways.
 And, on top of that, many paths to broader failure can involve poor code reviews (doubtless among other things).